Skip to main content

 UltiCare30u, 50u, 100u29g, 30g, 31gComfort point technology, good for daily use$12-18

-BD Ultra-Fine is the most widely recommended and the one you will find at nearly every pharmacy.
-Easy Touch is the go-to budget option and performs well.
+BD Ultra-Fine is the most widely recommended and is stocked at nearly every pharmacy.
+Easy Touch is the leading budget option and performs well.
 The differences between brands are small.
-Pick one that is available in your preferred size and gauge, and stick with it.
+Select one available in the preferred size and gauge, and use it consistently.

 Get the peptide cheat sheet